We’re thrilled to announce the 13 companies in the 2017 Techstars Boulder class.

 This is our 11th class since starting in 2007.
 The newest class has a diverse mix of founders:

 - This year’s class includes five companies from Colorado, two from New York, and one each from Atlanta, Austin, Canada, Los Angeles, Portugal and San Francisco.

-- 77% of the company founders have diverse backgrounds based on gender, ethnicity, nationality, race or age.
+- 77 percent of the company founders are from under represented groups based on gender, ethnicity, nationality, race or age.